jeff665547/Project-ChipImgProc/doc/modules/fluorescence-marker-detection.md

 - Width (µm) of cell:
     The width (µm) of one cell (a probe).
 - Spacing (µm) of cell:
-    The distance (µm) between cell and cell (a probe and a probe).
+    The distance (µm) between adjacent cells (a probe and a probe).
 The white part between two cells in the figure 6.

     @image html aruco-single-mk-spec.png width=540px
     @image latex aruco-single-mk-spec.png width=13cm